KIT-MRT/road-barlow-twins/README.md

 Left: Pre-training and fine-tuning objectives.
 Pre-training: Maximize the similarity of moderately augmented views of HD maps.
 Fine-tuning: Motion prediction with six trajectory proposals per agent.

-Right: Proposed DNN model for motion prediction with seperate encoders for map and past agent trajectories.
+Right: Proposed DNN model for motion prediction with seperate encoders for map data and past agent trajectories.

 ### Getting started
 ```python